 This method describes the determination of low-level orthophosphate concentrations in filtered or unfiltered samples taken from fresh and estuarine surface waters.

-This method should be used by analysts experienced in the use of automated colorimetric analyses, matrix interferences and procedures for their correction.
+This method should be performed by analysts experienced in the use of automated colorimetric analyses, matrix interferences and procedures for their correction.
 Analyst training and/or a demonstration of capability should be documented.

 The reaction chemistry described may be used with auto-analyzer instruments with segmented flow, flow injection, or discrete mixing apparatus.
 The analytical range is determined by the instrument used, its configuration and the standard curve that is prepared.